 All documents attached to emails must be in clearly visible PDF or scan format.
 Any excel or word documents must be accompanied by a PDF or scan version of the document.
 Documents submitted solely in excel, word or other ‘soft copy’ format shall lead to the bid being rejected.

-If electronic bid submission is not possible please submit in a sealed envelope marked ADD-X-003358 Laptops with the words “not to be opened before by the tender committee” ’ with your financial and technical offers inside in two separate envelopes marked as Financial Offer and Technical Offer to the Private Tender Box at GOAL Ethiopia, Yeka Sub City, Woreda 9, H. No. 508, Next compound to Kotebe Health Centre, P. O. Box 5504, Addis Ababa, Ethiopia.
+If electronic bid submission is not possible please submit in a sealed envelope marked ADD-X-003358 Laptops with the words “not to be opened before 6th August 2020 2:00 PM GMT +3 East African Time by the tender committee” ’ with your financial and technical offers inside in two separate envelopes marked as Financial Offer and Technical Offer to the Private Tender Box at GOAL Ethiopia, Yeka Sub City, Woreda 9, H. No. 508, Next compound to Kotebe Health Centre, P. O. Box 5504, Addis Ababa, Ethiopia.
 The Bidder shall prepare two copies of the Bid, clearly marking each “Original Bid” and “Copy of Bid” as appropriate.
 In the event of any discrepancy between them, the original shall govern.
 Envelopes may be sent through postal or courier services or delivered by hand; and will be accepted during normal working hours for the country of submission.

 Please note that the GOAL office will not be open during weekends or public holidays.